-Designer: To be appraised, probably inspired by some egg lamps designed by Maison Charles, Paris.
+Designer: To be appraised, probably inspired by some ostrich egg lamps produced by Maison Charles, Paris.
 This Boulanger lamp is often sold as a Maison Charles lamp.
 The Maison Charles table lamps always have a stamp in the metal on the back of the base with the company’s name on.
-Today Maison Charles has some 9 different egg lamps in production.
+Today Maison Charles has some 9 different “egg” lamps in production.
 You can find them on their website by doing a search for oeuf (egg) in French.

 Manufacturer: Société Anonyme Boulanger, Liege, Belgium.